vanruc/todoApp/README.md

 To apply the change, Stop `WildFly` Server and run `Generate Domain` command, then start `WildFly` Server again.

-Tara!!!
+Ta-da!!!
 Amazing!!!

-This the result after our changes, look it very nice right!
+This the result after our changes, looks nice right!
 ![](doc_img_src/stafflist%20after%20done.png)

 ### Project List
 ![](doc_img_src/project%20list.png)

-As you can see our Project list need some enhancement too.
-We will go to show `Project Owver`, `Project Manager` and `Project Cooridinator` as well as we will hide `Project Description` from our `Project List`.
+As you can see our Project list needs some enhancement too.
+We will go to show `Project Owner`, `Project Manager` and `Project Coordinator` as well as hide `Project Description` from our `Project List`.

-You may spend few minutes to complete it by your-self then compare with my declaration.
+You may spend few minutes to complete it by yourself then compare with my declaration.

 ```xml
 <query documentName="Project" name="qProject">